dinhvudayoff/dinhvudayoff/src/pages/shortstories/todustyoushallreturn.md

 Slowly he climbed onto the railing.
 The brisk autumn breeze focusing his thoughts.

-With one final glance at those dim stars reflected in the dark river, he plummeted into the icy depths.
+With one final glance at the dim stars reflected in the dark river, he let himself believe that wherever he was going, he might see her one last time.
+The icy depths felt almost peaceful.

 When she returned.
 He was gone.